LaunchCodeEducation/data-analysis-curriculum/content/eda-with-pandas/reading/series-with-pandas/_index.md

 {{% /notice %}}

 {{% notice blue Example "rocket" %}}
-If you would like to add a customized column name you would also need to add in an additional parameter when creating the `Series`:
+If you would like to add a customized column name, you would also need to add an additional parameter when creating the `Series`:

 ```python
 custom_index_labels = pd.Series(["apple", "banana", "avocado", "honey dew"], index = ["red", "yellow", "green", "green"], name = "fruit")